ergoplatform/ansible/docs/Explorer-Team-Manual.md

 ## Basics

 Explorer consists of two separate projects: [Backend](https://github.com/ergoplatform/explorer-back) and [Frontend](https://github.com/ergoplatform/ergo-explorer).
-Backend need a PostgreSQL database to store blockchain data and index it.
+Backend need a PostgreSQL database to store and index blockchain data.
 Frontend can run on it's own, without any dependencies.

 Testnet and Mainnet Explorer stacks executes on dedicated servers.
 See [inventory](../inventory/host) for `explorer` host (Testnet) and `explorer-mainnet` host (Mainnet).